tuva-health/docs/docs/guides/claims-data/medical-claims.md

 `ms_drg_code` is a classification system used by Medicare to categorize inpatient hospital stays and group them based on a patient’s diagnosis, procedures performed, age, sex, and complications or comorbidities.
 It is necessary for Medicare reimbursement but often used by hospitals as a standard for all inpatient stays.

 `apr_drg_code` stands for "all patient refined DRG".
 It was developed by 3M to extend DRGs to a more general patient population.

+The MS DRG and APR DRG terminology contains codes that overlap but have different meanings.
+For example MS DRG code 001 is "Heart Transplant or Implant of Heart Assist System with MCC" and APR DRG code 001 is "Lung Transplant and/or Intestinal Transplant".
+It is important not to get these two terminology mixed up which can occur if the source data set does not specify which DRG code is present.
+Follow these methods to determine which code set is present:
+1. Ask the claims provider which code type is provided
+2. Check the data dictionary
+3. Look for a severity column - Severity is used as a modifier for APR DRG codes only
+4. Map the DRG to both the MS and APR terminology and review the top 10 most frequent codes/descriptions.
+Analyze the results to determine if any codes don't align with the membership population.
+   5. Let's use Medicare LDS as an example.
+If the DRG codes are mapped to APR, Neonate Birth weight >2499 grams is the 7th most frequent code.
+This code does not make sense as a high frequency usage since this data set only contains Medicare patients and they are generally 65+.

 ## Financial Amounts